James Callaghan: Chancellor of the Exchequer, 1964–1967

 In October 1964, Conservative Prime Minister Alec Douglas-Home (who had only been in power for twelve months since the resignation of Harold Macmillan) was forced to call a general election, the parliament being about to expire.
 Labour won a narrow majority, gaining 56 seats for a total of 317 to the Conservatives' 304.
 The new Labour government under Harold Wilson immediately faced economic problems; Wilson acted within his first hours to appoint Callaghan as the new chancellor of the Exchequer.
 Callaghan's time as chancellor was characterised by an ultimately doomed effort to stave off devaluation of the pound.
 The previous chancellor, Reginald Maudling, had initiated fiscally expansionary measures that had helped create a pre-election economic boom.
-By greatly increasing domestic demand, this had caused imports to grow much faster than exports; thus, when Labour entered government it faced a balance of payments deficit of £800,000,000, and sterling came under immediate speculative attack.
-Both Wilson and Callaghan took a strong stance against devaluation of sterling, partly due to the perception that the devaluation carried out by the previous Labour government in 1949 had contributed to that government's downfall.
+By greatly increasing domestic demand, this had caused imports to grow much faster than exports; thus, when Labour entered government it faced a balance of payments deficit of £800,000,000, and sterling, which was then on a fixed exchange rate came under immediate speculative attack.
+Both Wilson and Callaghan took a strong stance against devaluation of sterling, which would have made British exports more competitive, partly due to the perception that the devaluation carried out by the previous Labour government in 1949 had contributed to that government's downfall.
 The alternative to devaluation, however, was a series of austerity measures designed to reduce demand in the economy in order to reduce imports, and to stabilise the balance of payments and the value of sterling.